 Prior to recent plant improvements, the coal ash produced as a byproduct of generating electricity was combined with water and transported and discharged into the southwest portion of Pond A, the station's primary ash settling pond.
 Ash particles settled to the floor of the pond as the water moved across the pond to the pond's outlet pipes.
 Processed water from Pond A was then transferred to Pond A' through two 36-inch-diameter corrugated metal pipes where any ash particles that remained suspended were allowed additional time to settle to the floor of Pond A'.
 Water was then discharged from Pond A' to a discharge canal and Lick Creek through a concrete outlet structure (National Pollutant Discharge Elimination System-permitted Outfall 001) with a 6-foot-wide sharp-crested weir and a 24-inch-diameter reinforced concrete pipe.
-Pond C is used intermittently as a dewatering basin for processing dredged ash material from either Pond A or Pond A' before the material is moved to the station's landfill.
-The rain water collected within Pond C is discharged through a concrete outlet structure with stop logs located in the southern-most corner of Pond C to an adjacent swale.
+Rain water collected within Pond C is discharged through a concrete outlet structure with stop logs located in the southern-most corner of Pond C to an adjacent swale.
 The adjacent swale directs the effluent from Pond C to a 30-inch -diameter reinforced concrete pipe which discharges into the northeast corner of Pond A.

-Following the recent plant improvements, the CCR streams are intermittent while other wastewater streams are diverted to the new wastewater treatment plant.
+Following the recent plant improvements, CCR and low-volume wastewater are no longer sent to the ash ponds.
+Dry CCR material will be placed intermittently into the ash ponds while they remain active.
 The aforementioned ponds are to be closed upon completion of permit and design activities.